 The Trouble With This Strategy – You

-I don’t mean to be unkind, but the hardest thing about using a program like this is your natural inclination to over-ride the system with your feelings.
+I don’t mean to be unkind, but the hardest thing about using a strategy like the Mutual Fund Rotation approach (or any other mechanical method) is your natural inclination to over-ride the system with your feelings.
 Investing is very emotional for many people and therefore hard to do well.
 You have to contend with daily swings in the value of your hard-earned nest egg.
 That can get anyone uptight.
 I understand that.
-And that’s why the system I presented is structured to minimize your emotions as much as possible.
+The system I presented is structured to minimize your emotions as much as possible but it doesn’t eliminate your feelings – especially fear.

-There is no guarantee that these safeguards will always work.
-In fact, I can promise you that they won’t.
-Over the course of your investing career, you will get false signals.
+Yes there are safeguards built in but that’s no guarantee.
+Safeguards don’t always work.
+In fact, I can promise you that there will be a time when they won’t.
+Over the course of your investing career, you will get false signals and that’s going to cost you money.
+Hopefully, over the long-run, the cost will be worth it but there is no way to avoid that completely.
 That goes with the territory friend.
 Sorry.
 It’s good…but not perfect.

-My fear is that when some terrible headline hits the news and/or your funds significantly underperform or the market hits a rough patch you’ll throw your system out the window and run for cover.
+Because of that, it might be difficult for you when some terrible headline hits the news and/or your funds significantly underperform or the market hits a rough patch.
+Even with the best intentions, some investors throw their system out the window and run for cover at the worst possible time.
 That is a natural thing to want to do.
 But don’t cave in.
 If you do, you’ll likely pay a high price over time.

 There are two ways to inoculate yourself against this problem.
 First, if you are doing this yourself, back test your system over and over again.
 Only use a system that has a worst-case situation you can live with.
 At the same time, it’s important to understand that this is still no guarantee that future downdrafts won’t be worse.